plone/plone.contentrules/plone/contentrules/README.txt

-An event handler in the application layer (such as the complementary plone.app.contentrules package) will query a Rule Manager for all applicable rules for this even, in this context, and execute them.
+An event handler in the application layer (such as the complementary plone.app.contentrules package) will query a Rule Manager for all applicable rules for this event, in this context, and execute them.

 The architecture is pluggable - it is easy to provide new rule elements, which can be registered via the <plone:ruleAction /> and <plone:ruleCondition />